 When wastewater treatment plants are properly operated, public health and the state's waters are protected.
 This certification program is working to help ensure that operators meet the established requirements and are competent to operate and maintain wastewater treatment plants.

-More and more water is becoming polluted and must be treated before it can be used safely.
+Our growing population creates a greater need for wastewater treatment every day.
 If you're interested in protecting Washington's water and want to become certified, you've come to the right website.

-Email, fax, or mail all correspondence and professional growth documents
+Email, fax, or mail all correspondence and professional growth

 Mail all payments to: